 He promises that he'll only stay until the night and then be on his way, what with being an escaped convict who jumped from a second story window following an appendectomy.
 From a news report, Henry and Adele learn that he's serving an 18-year term for murder, although he informs them that they're not hearing the entire story and that he's never harmed anyone intentionally.
 Even so, they're wary, but when he starts helping out around the house fixing things and teaches the teen how to be a better baseball player, the mother and son start to see an unlikely but possible husband and father figure in him.

 As narrated by Adult Henry (TOBEY MAGUIRE), we also learn about young Frank's (TOM LIPINSKI) life, all as an unpredictable bond starts to form between Frank, Adele and Henry, a development they realize is tenuous for certain, although they hope for the best as the holiday weekend plays out: Henry meets a new girl in town, Eleanor (BRIGHID FLEMING): and the police continue their search for the escaped con.

-WILL KIDS WANT TO SEE IT?
+- WILL KIDS WANT TO SEE IT?

-Unless they're fans of someone in the cast, it doesn't seem too likely.
+- Unless they're fans of someone in the cast, it doesn't seem too likely.

-WHY THE MPAA RATED IT: PG-13
+- WHY THE MPAA RATED IT: PG-13

-For thematic material, brief violence and sexuality.
+- For thematic material, brief violence and sexuality.

-That's just the introduction of this review.
-We invite you to sign up for a FREE 3-Day Trial Membership to our site so that you can finish reading the review as well as take a look at the thousands of other reviews on our site.
+2) If you want to check out our site first, we invite you to sign up for a FREE 3-day Pass into our Membership Site to our site so that you can finish reading the review as well as take a look at the thousands of other reviews on our site.

 No credit card is needed and there's no obligation to continue after the 3 days (although we hope you'll like what you see and then join us as full members).